-The opus number here is rather misleading, for this is an orchestration and slight expansion of an unaccompanied song for solo bass singer which I wrote in about 1979.
-Like the sketch I'd called Fantasia on a motif of Ralph Vaughan Williams, which was the seed that developed into the symphonic poem Golgotha to Rozabal, the music of this piece has a sound often like the more elemental Vaughan Williams.
-It would be impossible to tell to what extent this music is influenced by Vaughan Williams in the sense of imitating his style, however, as we are dealing with certain musical resonances that exist deep in my psyche; it is quite possible that this same music might have emerged even if I'd never heard that composer's music at all.
+The opus number here is rather misleading, for this is an orchestration and slight expansion of an unaccompanied song for solo bass singer that I wrote in about 1979.
+Like the sketch I'd called Fantasia on a motif of Ralph Vaughan Williams, which was the seed that developed into the symphonic poem Golgotha to Rozabal, the music of this piece has a sound often like the more elemental 'face' of Vaughan Williams.

 The vocal line in this choral song is nearly all the time in a modal three-part harmony (the harmonization sometimes taken over by the orchestra), giving a somewhat unremitting and even hectoring quality to the work.
 This is in absolute keeping with nature of the text.
-For the most part the choral and instrumental lines are homophonic, but where any canonic counterpoint does appear, the main melodic lines are still harmonized and therefore textures can become briefly very dense.
+For the most part the choral and instrumental lines are homophonic, but where any canonic structuring does appear, the main melodic lines are still harmonized and therefore textures can become briefly very dense.

 With the questions begin and end the wind: